aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap --template bootstrap-template.yaml
 ```

-Out of the box customisation options are also available as arguments.
+Out of the box customization options are also available as arguments.
 In order to specify a permissions
 boundary, you can use either `--create-default-permissions-boundary` or `--permissions-boundary`.
 The
 first option will pass to the template the default boundary CDK recommends.
 The second option allows you
 to specify by name a predefined boundary that you manage.